isomerpages/pa-bukitcanberra/_volunteer-programmes/Teach a Language.md

 	<tr>
 		<td>
 			<b>Requirements:</b><br>
-			a) Familiar with all Primary levels of current MOE syllabus like English, Maths & Science <br>
-b) Have the patience to teach and guide the students.
+			a) Able to practice and teach local languages to foreign care staff<br>b)	Volunteers to ensure they have their personal laptop/ devices, a working video camera and microphone
 		</td>
 	</tr>
 </table>